Behzad-Amanpour/decision-tree-visualization/README.md

 In **code.py** you will see:

-- Fitting, and visualization of a Decision Tree (DT) from "scikit-learn" in Python
+- Fitting and visualization of a Decision Tree (DT) from "scikit-learn" in Python

 - **Pruning (Regularization)** of a DT before visualization